cml87/SpringCore_111_forJenkins/README.md

     }
 }
 ```
 Interface `ApplicationListener` is a generic interface taking as parameter an application event.
 The application events will be the concrete classes that extend the abstract class `ApplicationEvent`.
 See hierarchy of `ApplicationEvent`.
 These classes include `ContextStartedEvent`, `ContextClosedEvent` and `ContextRefreshEvent`.
-An application context refresh re-runs all the initialization of the context; it is useful in applications that need to change its behaviour without shutting them down.
+An application context refresh re-runs all the initialization of the context (beans initialization and autowiring); it is useful in applications that need to change its behaviour without shutting them down.
 Notice that the `ContextStartedEvent` will contain the context itself, so we can do thinks with it programmatically, such as examining all its beans.

 Strangely, the class implementing the `ApplicationListener` interface need itself to be a bean in the container (`@Component`) for the listening to work.
 Moreover, the listening works only if we start the application context explicitly, invoking `start()`.
 This is how we test this from the main():
 ```java